 Digital Accessibility Tips

-- Use the checker and tools provided in the platform.
+• Use accessibility checkers and tools provided in the platform.

-- Use built-in headings and subheadings in order.
+• Use built-in headings and subheadings to create structure.

-- Use real text to convey your information.
+• Use real text to convey your information, rather than images.

 Fonts and Size